lucasquemelli/House_Rocket/README.md

 #### Q&R 7.0

-Publish to Heroku a portfolio as follows:
+Deploy to Heroku a portfolio as follows:

 1. Add filters by region.
 2. Choose attributes to visualize.